-You hear your name called several times a day.
-But God's call is a bit different.
+You probably hear your name called several times a day, but God's call is a bit different.
 God is calling you to the Sacrament of Confirmation and to a life of Christian discipleship.
 Read about some of the people from the Bible listed in the "Called by God" sidebar on page 19.
-Record insights from the Scripture passages that may help you to be a faithful disciple.
+Ask yourself what meaning this story has for your life and then record insights from the Scripture passages that may help you to be a faithful disciple.